Flags of the Confederate States of America: Battle flag

-On November 28, 1861, Confederate soldiers in General Robert E. Lee's newly reorganized Army of Northern Virginia received the new battle flags in ceremonies at Centreville and Manassas, Virginia, and carried them throughout the Civil War.
+On November 28, 1861, Confederate soldiers in General 's newly reorganized Army of Northern Virginia received the new battle flags in ceremonies at Centreville and Manassas, Virginia, and carried them throughout the Civil War.
 Beauregard gave a speech encouraging the soldiers to treat the new flag with honor and that it must never be surrendered.
-Many soldiers wrote home about the ceremony and the impression the flag had upon them, the "fighting colors" boosting morale after the confusion at the Battle of First Manassas.
+Many soldiers wrote home about the ceremony and the impression the flag had upon them, the "fighting colors" boosting morale after the confusion at First Manassas.
 From then on, the battle flag grew in its identification with the Confederacy and the South in general.
 The flag's stars represented the number of states in the Confederacy.
 The distance between the stars decreased as the number of states increased, reaching thirteen when the secessionist factions of Kentucky and Missouri joined in late 1861.

-The Army of Northern Virginia battle flag assumed a prominent place post-war when it was adopted as the copyrighted emblem of the United Confederate Veterans.
-Its continued use by the Southern Army's post-war veteran's groups, the United Confederate Veterans (U.C.V.) and the later Sons of Confederate Veterans, (S.C.V.), and elements of the design by related similar female descendants organizations of the United Daughters of the Confederacy, (U.D.C.), led to the assumption that it was, as it has been termed, "the soldier's flag" or "the Confederate battle flag."
+The Army of Northern Virginia battle flag assumed a prominent place when it was adopted as the copyrighted emblem of the United Confederate Veterans.
+Its continued use by the Southern Army's veteran's groups, the United Confederate Veterans (U.C.V.) and the later Sons of Confederate Veterans (S.C.V.), and elements of the design by related similar female descendants organizations of the (U.D.C.), led to the assumption that it was, as it has been termed, "the soldier's flag" or "the Confederate battle flag."

 The square "battle flag" is also properly known as "the flag of the Army of Northern Virginia".
 It was sometimes called "Beauregard's flag" or "the Virginia battle flag".
-A Virginia Department of Historic Resources marker declaring Fairfax, Virginia, as the birthplace of the Confederate battle flag was dedicated on April 12, 2008, near the intersection of Main and Oak Streets, in Fairfax, Virginia.
+A marker declaring Fairfax, Virginia, as the birthplace of the Confederate battle flag was dedicated on April 12, 2008, near the intersection of Main and Oak Streets, in Fairfax, Virginia.

 To boost the morale of the Army of Tennessee, General Johnston introduced a new battle flag for the entire army.
 This flag bore a basic design similar to the one he had contributed to creating in Virginia in 1861 and had been commissioned in Mobile while he was in command in Mississippi in 1863.
-These flags for infantry and cavalry were to measure 37 by 54 inches.
-The white edging cross was about 2 inches wide and was often filled with battle honors.
-The stars were from 3 ½ inches to 4, and a 6 inch wide cross.
-Flags for artillery 30 by 41 inches overall.
+These flags for infantry and cavalry were to measure 37 by 54 in.
+The white edging cross was about 2 in wide and was often filled with battle honors.
+The stars were from 3+1/2 to 4 in, with a 6 in cross.
+Flags for artillery were 30 by 41 in overall.